Abishek2k2/Guess_Number_JS/readme.md

 DRY {Don't repeat yourself is taken into account}

-Basic program using Javascript to understand the fundamentals and DOM menipulation 😊
+Basic program using Javascript to understand the fundamentals and DOM manipulation 😊